Anhydrouss/LogisticRegression-CreditDefault/README.md

 2. Medium-risk customers: Accept with additional requirements, such as a security deposit equivalent to two months' estimated billing or a co-signer with good credit.
 3. High-risk customers: Accept only if the customer can provide a significant security deposit (e.g., three months' estimated billing) or a financially stable guarantor.

-Credit Rating Score Thresholds:
+## Credit Rating Score Thresholds:

-a.
-In addition to the logistic regression model, the company will consider credit rating scores provided by credit bureaus during the customer onboarding process.
+* In addition to the logistic regression model, the company will consider credit rating scores provided by credit bureaus during the customer onboarding process.
 The credit rating score is an industry-standard assessment of an individual's creditworthiness, with scores typically ranging from 300 to 850.

-b.
-The company will use the following credit rating score thresholds as an additional criterion for assessing customers' credit risk:
+* The company will use the following credit rating score thresholds as an additional criterion for assessing customers' credit risk:
   i.
 Good credit rating: Score of 670 or above ii.
 Fair credit rating: Score between 580 and 669 iii.
 Poor credit rating: Score below 580

-c.
-Acceptance Criteria Based on Credit Rating Score:
+* Acceptance Criteria Based on Credit Rating Score:
   i.
 Good credit rating: Accept without additional requirements. ii.
 Fair credit rating: If the customer's logistic regression probability score falls within the medium-risk range (0.1 to 0.25), accept with additional     requirements, such as a security deposit equivalent to two months' estimated billing or a co-signer with good credit. iii.
 Poor credit rating: If the customer's logistic regression probability score falls within the high-risk range (above 0.25), accept only if the customer can provide a significant security deposit (e.g., three months' estimated billing) or a financially stable guarantor.

 # Billing and Payment:

-a.
-Segment customers based on their risk levels (low, medium, and high) using the logistic regression results.
+* Segment customers based on their risk levels (low, medium, and high) using the logistic regression results.

-b.
-Implement customized billing and payment plans according to the risk levels:
+* Implement customized billing and payment plans according to the risk levels:
-i.
-For low-risk customers, offer standard billing and payment options, with flexibility in payment terms. ii.
-For medium-risk customers, offer customized payment plans with closer monitoring and more frequent follow-ups. iii.
-For high-risk customers, require more frequent payments (e.g., bi-weekly or weekly) and closely monitor their accounts for potential delinquency.
+  1. For low-risk customers, offer standard billing and payment options, with flexibility in payment terms.
+  2. For medium-risk customers, offer customized payment plans with closer monitoring and more frequent follow-ups.
+  3. For high-risk customers, require more frequent payments (e.g., bi-weekly or weekly) and closely monitor their accounts for potential delinquency.

-c.
-Regularly update the logistic regression model with new customer information and adjust the risk levels accordingly.
+* Regularly update the logistic regression model with new customer information and adjust the risk levels accordingly.

 # Collections and Recovery:

-a.
-Monitor customer accounts closely for any signs of financial distress or delinquency.
+* Monitor customer accounts closely for any signs of financial distress or delinquency.

-b.
-Implement a proactive collections strategy, contacting customers with overdue payments in a timely manner.
+* Implement a proactive collections strategy, contacting customers with overdue payments in a timely manner.

-c.
-For customers with a higher risk of default, prioritize contacting them and offer additional support, such as financial counseling or alternative payment arrangements.
+* For customers with a higher risk of default, prioritize contacting them and offer additional support, such as financial counseling or alternative payment arrangements.

-d.
-Continuously monitor the effectiveness of the collections strategy and refine it based on customer feedback and performance metrics.
+* Continuously monitor the effectiveness of the collections strategy and refine it based on customer feedback and performance metrics.

 # Hardship and Disconnection Management:

-a.
-Develop policies for customers experiencing financial hardship, such as offering payment extensions, deferred payments, or reduced payment plans.
+* Develop policies for customers experiencing financial hardship, such as offering payment extensions, deferred payments, or reduced payment plans.

-b.
-Closely monitor the accounts of customers on hardship programs and adjust their risk levels accordingly.
+* Closely monitor the accounts of customers on hardship programs and adjust their risk levels accordingly.

-c.
-For customers who have been disconnected due to non-payment, require proof of financial stability or a deposit before reconnection.
+* For customers who have been disconnected due to non-payment, require proof of financial stability or a deposit before reconnection.

-d.
-Continuously review and refine hardship and disconnection policies to ensure they effectively mitigate bad debt write-offs while supporting customers in need.
+* Continuously review and refine hardship and disconnection policies to ensure they effectively mitigate bad debt write-offs while supporting customers in need.

 # Data Analysis and Continuous Improvement:

-a.
-Regularly analyze the logistic regression results to identify trends and patterns in customer payment behavior.
+* Regularly analyze the logistic regression results to identify trends and patterns in customer payment behavior.

-b.
-Use these insights to refine the risk management strategy, such as identifying additional predictors of default or adjusting the thresholds for risk levels.
+* Use these insights to refine the risk management strategy, such as identifying additional predictors of default or adjusting the thresholds for risk levels.

-c.
-Continuously evaluate the effectiveness of the implemented processes, rules, and policies and make adjustments as needed.
+* Continuously evaluate the effectiveness of the implemented processes, rules, and policies and make adjustments as needed.
 By following this comprehensive approach, I would be able to manage the risk of default and bad debt write-offs throughout the customer lifecycle, ensuring the financial stability of the energy company.